sindremil/Peak-Finder/README.md

 Peak Finder will allow users to find different ski resorts across Europe.

-## Running the app
+## Running the project

-The app can be run by navigating to the frontend folder (cd frontend) and running the following commands:
+The project was developed and built with node version 20.6.0 and npm version 9.8.0 and 9.8.1.
+While other versions might also work, these were the ones we used.
+Running the project is done by navigating to the frontend folder (cd frontend) and running the following commands:

 ```
 npm install